eendebakpt/oapackage/docs/normalform.rst

 Reduction using graph isomorphisms
 ----------------------------------

-To reduce a general graph to Nauty canonical form one can use :py:meth:`~oapackage.oalib.reduceGraphNauty`.
+To reduce a general graph to Nauty canonical form one can use :py:meth:`~oalib.reduceGraphNauty`.
 For orthogonal arrays we can encode the array structure as a graph.
-The reduction can then be done with :py:meth:`~oapackage.oalib.reduceOAnauty`.
+The reduction can then be done with :py:meth:`~oalib.reduceOAnauty`.

 .. code-block:: python